bluuewhale/bluuewhale.github.io/content/posts/further-optimizing-my-java-swiss-table.md

 Here's the catch: **HotSpot type profiles attach to bytecode indices (BCIs) inside the callee**, not the caller.
 So the receiver type profile at `Objects.equals@11` is a blend of every place in the program that ends up calling `Objects.equals()`.

-In one call site, a might be an `Integer`.
+In one call site, a might be an `Integer`

-In another, it might be a `String`.
+In another, it might be a `String`

-Or a `Long`.
+Or a `Long`

-Or some random user type.
+Or some random user type

 So even if my benchmark is "all Integer, all the time," the profile at `Objects.equals@11` can easily drift into polymorphic (or worse, megamorphic) territory.
 And once that happens, JIT Compiler(`C2`) gets conservative: it keeps the call virtual, and my hot loop pays the price.